A Teacher's Guide to Distance Learning

 Chat screen diagram.

 Shared whiteboards are another form of collaboration of the Internet.
-If two or more people are connected to the Internet at the same time, they can communicate through graphic images on a shared whiteboard (see Figure 11).
+If two or more people are connected to the Internet at the same time, they can communicate through graphic images on a shared whiteboard (see Figure 8).
 Simple drawing tools are provided that allow them to draw arrows, circles, and other simple symbols in the shared space.
 In addition, one or both of them can paste in images or text that was copied from another source.
-Shared whiteboards require special software (such as CU-See Me or Net Meeting).
 Some of the more advanced software even allows users at remote sites to share applications.
 For example, an instructor may have Excel on his or her computer and be able to display it on a remote student's computer.
 The student and teacher will both be able to input data and make revisions.

 A shared whiteboard diagram.